 Marketers often have to create their own reports and dashboards to properly understand the conversion data.
-This process is unnecessarily complicated, time-consuming and prone to mistakes in evaluation of your data.
+This process is unnecessarily complicated, time-consuming, and prone to mistakes in the evaluation of your data.

-Conversion dashboard is an easy tool for understanding conversion data, from session start to purchase.
-It provides you with insight on how sources of traffic, devices or countries influence conversion rates and gives you greater control over your data.
+A conversion dashboard is an easy tool for understanding conversion data, from session start to purchase.
+It provides you with insight into how sources of traffic, devices, or countries influence conversion rates and gives you greater control over your data.

 To help marketers understand how successful they are in converting their clients from session starts to purchase, we developed the Conversion Dashboard as a ready-to-use solution.

 Conversion Dashboard shows the purchase funnel, split across devices, and session conversion by traffic source.
 Through the reports and data available in this dashboard, marketers get an insight into the conversion data through a number of lenses.
 Firstly, they will be able to understand roughly how successful they are in converting their clients from session starts to purchase.
 Secondly, they will be able to narrow this data by looking at traffic sources, device types as well as the country of origin.

 Using this use case, you can optimize your campaigns and marketing strategies to drive up conversion rates as well as focus on the groups which are currently performing the best.

 The following Bloomreach Engagement Modules need to be set up: